Cipherian/ReactApp/README.md

 # Worked on by Daniel Brott

-- Got the images to render properly

-- Then I got everything to render from the JSON file.
+- Number and name of feature: Clickhandler, mapping the array of objects in json, bootstrap implementation

+- Estimate of time needed to complete: 4 hours

+- Start time: 4:30pm

+- Stopped: 6:30 to 7:30pm for class

--
+- Finish time: 10:30pm

+- Actual time needed to complete: 6 hours